 The full moon on August 10, 2014, will present the closest supermoon of the year (356,896 kilometers or 221,765 miles).

-However, the new moons on January 1 and January 30 are not far behind, featuring the year’s second-closest and third-closest supermoons, respectively.
+However, the new moons on January 1 and January 30 were not far behind, featuring the year’s second-closest and third-closest supermoons, respectively.
 On January 1, the moon turned new less than 10 hours before reaching lunar perigee – the moon’s closest point to Earth in its orbit.
-On January 30, the moon will turn new nearly 12 hours after reaching lunar perigee.
+On January 30, the moon turned new nearly 12 hours after reaching lunar perigee.

 Want more detail?
 Okay.
 In 2014, the moon comes closest to Earth on August 10 (356,896 kilometers), and swings farthest away some two weeks before, on July 28 (406,567 kilometers).
 That’s a difference of 49,671 kilometers (406,567 – 356,896 = 49,671).
 Ninety percent of this 49,671-figure equals 44,703.9 kilometers (0.9 x 49,671 = 44,703.9).
 Presumably, any new or full moon coming closer than 361,863.1 kilometers (406,567 – 44,703.9 = 361,863.1) would be “at or near (within 90% of) its closest approach to Earth.”

-Spring tides accompany January 2014′s supermoons.
-Will the tides be larger than usual at the January 1 and 30 new moons?
-Yes, all new moons (and full moons) combine with the sun to create larger-than-usual tides, but perigee new moons (or perigee full moons) elevate the tides even more.
+Spring tides will accompany the July, August and September supermoons.
+Will the tides be larger than usual at the July, August and September 2014 full moons?
+Yes, all full moons (and new moons) combine with the sun to create larger-than-usual tides, but perigee full moons (or perigee new moons) elevate the tides even more.

 Each month, on the day of the new moon, the Earth, moon and sun are aligned, with the moon in between.
 This line-up creates wide-ranging tides, known as spring tides.
 High spring tides climb up especially high, and on the same day low tides plunge especially low.

-The January 1 and 30 extra-close new moons will accentuate the spring tide, giving rise to what’s called a perigean spring tide.
-If you live along an ocean coastline, watch for high tides caused by the two January 2014 new moons – or supermoons.
+The July, August and September extra-close full moons will accentuate the spring tide, giving rise to what’s called a perigean spring tide.
+If you live along an ocean coastline, watch for high tides caused by these full moons.

 Will these high tides cause flooding?
 Probably not, unless a strong weather system accompanies the perigean spring tide.
 Still, keep an eye on the weather, because storms do have a large potential to accentuate perigean spring tides.

-Closest full supermoons in the year’s ahead More often than not, the one day of the year that the full moon and perigee align also brings about the year’s closest perigee (also called proxigee).
+Dates of closest full supermoons in past and future years.
+More often than not, the one day of the year that the full moon and perigee align also brings about the year’s closest perigee (also called proxigee).
 Because the moon has recurring cycles, we can count on the full moon and perigee to come in concert in periods of about one year, one month and 18 days.

 Therefore, the full moon and perigee realign in periods of about one year and 48 days.
 So we can figure the dates of the closest full moons in recent and future years as: